 It is situated in a central and traditional office location in the heart of Midtown Central London and in close proximity to a few underground stations, namely Chancery Lane station, Temple station and the Farringdon station hub of the Crossrail.
 It is also strategically located in the heart of the traditional legal area that is within a short walking distance from various key legal institutions such as the Law Society Building and the Royal Courts of Justice.

 The property was fully leased until 31 May 2023.
-Thereafter, it will undergo asset enhancement works which is expected to be completed by end 2025.
+Asset enhancement works are underway and are expected to be completed by 1Q 2026.